-This means implementing the right money habits and being conscious about your spending.
+This means not falling trap to lifestyle inflation and being conscious about your spending.
 Michael puts it perfectly: Spend less than you earn and invest the surplus.
-Start with doing a budget and implementing good money habits.
+Start with doing a budget (it literally takes 10 minutes) and implementing good money habits.

 3. Choosing what to invest in

 Once your money is sorted it out, it’s time to actually get started.
 Michael recommends using passive/robo platforms because of low fees and simplicity.
 This means: index funds.
 If you decide to go stock picking (buying 50 shares of Apple, for example) you’ll be competing against experts and people who know way more than you.
 With index funds, you’re with everyone else.
 It might be boring, but it keeps the fees low.

 What is a passively managed platform?
 These are platforms that invest your money into the entire market automatically.
 There is one director managing investments, but it’s a computer that calculates percentages and does the actual investing.
 It’s very low risk and gives wayy better returns than mutual funds.
 Learn more about them here.

 4. Sign up to a platform

 In the UK, you will be investing through a Stocks and Shares ISA.
 You can invest up to £20,000 in one year absolutely tax free.